-Clients normally pay cash for the first session, you can continue to pay in this way or there is a 10% discount for paying in advance for a series of sessions by bank transfer.
+Clients normally pay cash for the first session, you can continue to pay in this way or there is a 5% discount for paying in advance for the next five sessions by bank transfer.
 I normally contract for six sessions at a time with clients, then review.

 I am happy to discuss fees by email or on the phone.

 I can also meet clients in Sidcup on request.

 My preferred method of working is integrative counselling, which means I use a range of approaches depending on the requirements.
 I have a strong grounding in attachment theories which focus on experiences in childhood affecting us in later life.This involves discussing these experiences and working towards a greater understanding of how the impact on development and current behaviour.
 A key part of being able to facilitate this is developing a good working relationship, which is open and honest and, at times, challenging.
 I also find Cognitive Behavioural Therapy (CBT) effective for short term work, particularly with clients with low self esteem and anxiety, and I am also practiced in short term focused therapy and moving self criticism to self-compassion.
 Sometimes I use diaries, writing and drawing to aid this process.

 Maps & Directions